drazulay/hplip-3.20.3-raspberrypi/README.md

 HPLIP installer fixed to work under raspbian.

-I needed to edit some of the packages the installer to get it to work on a Raspberry Pi running Raspian (version 2020-02-13).
+I needed to edit the installer to get it to work on a Raspberry Pi running Raspian (version 2020-02-13).

 The installer detected Raspbian as Debian 10.3, and there was no section for that in `installer/distros.dat`.
 Installing as Debian 10.2 did not work, so I added a section for 10.3 and fixed some of the package names so the installer doesn't trip and fall when calling the package manager.
 I also changed usage of `apt-get` to `apt`.